Home | British Columbia | Idaho | Montana | Oregon | Washington

 Giant Springs State Park marks the home of one of the most abundant natural springs in the world.
 Discovered in 1805 by Lewis and Clark during their historic month-long portage through the Great Falls area of North Central Montana, the spring boasts an astounding measured flow of at least 156-190 million gallons of water a day.

-Originally called “Black Eagle Spring” by the Blackfeet Indians, the spring was recorded by Capt.
-Meriwether Lewis for its striking appearance and size.
-As he noted in his journal, the spring “boils up from under the rocks near the edge of the river and falls immediately into the river 8 feet, and keeps its colour for ˝ mile which is emencely clear and of a bluish cast.”
+called "Black Eagle Spring" by the Blackfeet Indians, the spring was recorded by Captain Meriwether Lewis for its striking appearance and size.
+As he noted in his journal, the spring "boils up from under the rocks near the edge of the river and falls immediately into the river 8 feet, and keeps its colour for ½ mile which is immensely clear and of a bluish cast."

-Today, the site includes a fish hatchery for rainbow trout and salmon, an attractive picnic area, walking paths and a visitor center with several taxidermy mounts of animals indigenous to the area.
+Today, the site includes a fish hatchery for rainbow trout and brook trout, an attractive picnic area, walking paths and a visitor center with several taxidermy mounts of animals indigenous to the area.

 Roe River photo at GoNorthwest.comGiant Springs also is the site of the Roe River, officially measured at 201 feet in length and noted as the shortest river in the world.
-A path leads to the nearby Rainbow Falls, one of the five waterfalls that had originally stood in the way of the Lewis and Clark expedition.
+A path leads to the nearby Rainbow and Crooked Falls, two of the five waterfalls that had originally stood in the way of the Lewis and Clark expedition.

 Giant Springs State Park is located on the banks of the Missouri River, a favorite site for hikers, canoeists and naturalists alike.
 The area is a haven for at least 80 species of birds, mammals and reptiles and interpretive lectures are provided each summer at the Rainbow Falls overlook.

-The park is situated less than one-half mile from the Lewis and Clark Historic Trail Interpretive Center, 3 miles east of U.S. 87 on River Drive, in Great Falls, Montana.
+The park is located less than one-half mile from the Lewis and Clark Historic Trail Interpretive Center, three miles east of U.S. 87 on River Drive, in Great Falls, Montana.

 Related Links